Placing a large order for the Holidays, click here.

 Best Melting Cheese

+To make a delicious cheese sauce every time, you’ll need to know which types of cheeses are best for melting.
+Since low-fat and low-moisture cheeses (think Romano and Parmesan) burn easily, these are not your ideal melting cheeses.
 Yes, they will melt into strands that are suitable to sit on top of pasta, but they will not turn into a beautiful, smooth, creamy melted cheese sauce.
 These types of cheese are best suited for grating over dishes.

 Cheeses with more moisture and lower melting points make for mouthwatering, creamy cheese sauces.
 Cheddar is one of the most popular choices, but Swiss and Gruyère are also terrific options.

-6 steps to successfully melt cheese for recipes & more
+5 steps to successfully melt cheese for recipes & more

-Cabot Sharp and Mild Cheddar Cheese
+Cabot Vermont Sharp Cheddar

 1. Start with a Mild or Sharp Cheddar